Wabash Little Giants: Basketball

 Wabash College began varsity intercollegiate competition in men's basketball in 1897.

-Wabash was retroactively recognized as the pre-NCAA tournament national champion for the 1905–06 and 1907–08 seasons by the Premo-Porretta Power Poll.
+Wabash was retroactively named as the top team for both the 1905–06 and 1907–08 seasons by the Premo-Porretta Power Poll.
 The 1922 National Intercollegiate Basketball Tournament was the first national championship tournament ever held in intercollegiate basketball.
 The 1921–22 Wabash College team won the championship game, 43–23, over Kalamazoo College.
 Wabash finished with a season record of 21–3, winning all three tournament games in convincing fashion.
 They were coached by Robert E. "Pete" Vaughan and their players were Fred Adam, Paul Schanlaub, Lon Goldsberry, John Burns, and Clyde Grater.